Menu icon - click here to toggle the menu

 Corporate Vice President of Nursing

-Dr. Ashley Gardner serves as the at Recovery Centers of America (RCA).
+Dr. Ashley Gardner serves as the Corporate Vice President of Nursing at Recovery Centers of America (RCA).
 In her role, she oversees nursing care across the organization with responsibility for all nursing services across RCA’s 11 inpatient facilities and outpatient services.
 In addition to her extensive leadership experience, she is also a board certified nurse practitioner and is a strong advocate for MAT.
 Dr. Gardner comes to RCA with years of nurse practitioner and leadership experiences in a wide range of SUD treatment settings from outpatient including IOP and PHP to residential and sub-acute detox.

 Dr. Gardner holds a Doctorate in Nursing Practice-Nurse Executive from Augusta University, a Master of Science in Nursing-Family Nurse Practitioner from Georgetown University, and a Bachelor of Science in Nursing from the University of Pennsylvania.
 She is licensed as a registered nurse and nurse practitioner in several states and holds numerous professional certifications.
 Prior to her career in healthcare, she served 8 years in the US Air Force.
 Dr. Gardner currently hold an academic appointment at Augusta University.